-Another of our colleagues was nice enough to pick me & some others up at the crack of dawn to be there for our start time of 7:40am.
-I was expecting to finish around 4pm, but it later turned out that my calculations were wrong as I was hoping do it in 7 hours (at 5km/h for 35km), with about 20 minutes allowed for breaks therefore should have finished around 3pm.
+Another of our colleagues was nice enough to pick me and some others up at the crack of dawn to be there for our start time of 7:40 am.
+I was expecting to finish around 4 pm, but it later turned out that my calculations were wrong as I was hoping to do it in 7 hours (at 5km/h for 35km), with about 20 minutes allowed for breaks, therefore, should have finished around 3 pm.

-The scenery throughout the entire walk was magnificent & it was nice to see some parts of the course we hadn’t already trained at.
-The first 8 or so kilometers had quite a few steep inclines that we weren’t really expecting.
-We knew there were some at the start but didn’t realise how many, or how grueling they would be.
+There was spectacular scenery throughout the entire walk and it was nice to see some parts of the course we hadn’t already trained at.
+The first 8 or so kilometres had quite a few steep inclines that we weren’t really expecting.
+We knew there were some at the start but didn’t realise how many, or how gruelling they would be.

-There were check points roughly every 5 kilometres, which had bananas, oranges & water.
+There were checkpoints roughly every 5 kilometres, which had bananas, oranges and water.
 I took full advantage of the food here as I was rationing the food I bought from home.

 The Finish Line

-We crossed the finish line as a team & I was so happy to see my husband waiting for me after all I had been through.
-When I hugged him at the end & said I was going to kill Tania (the colleague that convinced me to participate), I was about to cry but managed to turn it into a bit of a laugh.
+We crossed the finish line as a team and I was so happy to see my husband waiting for me after all I had been through.
+When I hugged him at the end and said I was going to kill Tania (the colleague that convinced us all to participate), I was about to cry but managed to turn it into a bit of a laugh.
 It would have been quite embarrassing if I did cry but I’m sure I would not have been the only one.

-I had a very hot bath when I got home & went to be at about 8pm.
+I had a very hot bath when I got home and went to bed at about 8 pm.
 I slept like a baby.
-I’m not as sore as I was expecting to be today but I am very sun burned.
-My poor virgin white skin on my legs got an awful beating especially along the beach with the wind.
-Hopefully it calms down soon & isn’t too uncomfortable.
+I was not as sore as I was expecting the day after, but I was very sunburned.
+The poor virgin white skin on my legs got an awful beating, especially along the beach with the wind.
+Hopefully, it calms down soon and isn’t too uncomfortable.

 Would I do it again?